-Wikipedia reports heart decreases (followed by Lung deceases, Diabetes, Influenza/ Pneumonia and Alzheimer’s) are the leading cause behind deaths in the United States of America while firearms are the least.
+Wikipedia reports heart decreases (followed by Lung deceases, Diabetes, Influenza/ Pneumonia, and Alzheimer’s) are the leading cause of death in the United States of America while firearms are the least.

 I don’t intend to condemn modern medical science but had the author of Ecclesiastes lived among us today, he would have written that all the advancements in medical science are utterly meaningless because clearly, the battles mankind has lost to deceases outnumber the ones it has won.

 The Bible, however, tells us God is our divine healer and there’s hope to anyone that comes to him.
 So today’s sermon is about how you can receive this healing.

 Western medical science views the cause of sickness and disease as physiological and psychosomatic while eastern medicine teaches the loss of balance between the three basic elements of the human body known as air, bile, and phlegm are responsible.

 The Bible has a different argument.
 It tells spiritual causes are the underlying or basic problem, (note: the Bible acknowledges the proper use of medical care.
 Matthew 9:12; Luke 10:34; Colossians 4:14) These spiritual issues are 2 fold.
 First, is the sin that has affected our spiritual and physical makeup, (John 5:14).

 Secondly, Satan and his works, (Mark 9:17; Acts 10:38; Luke 13:11).
 Although every ailment is not the work of Satan he uses it very often to inflict harm upon us.
 Let’s explore these issues further to gain a better understanding.